Tacitus: Sources

 Tacitus makes use of the official sources of the Roman state: the Acta Senatus (the minutes of the sessions of the Senate) and the Acta Diurna (a collection of the acts of the government and news of the court and capital).
 He also read collections of emperors' speeches, such as those of Tiberius and Claudius.
 He is generally seen as a scrupulous historian who paid careful attention to his sources.

 Tacitus cites some of his sources directly, among them Cluvius Rufus, Fabius Rusticus and Pliny the Elder, who had written Bella Germaniae and a historical work which was the continuation of that of Aufidius Bassus.
 Tacitus also uses collections of letters (epistolarium).
 He also took information from exitus illustrium virorum.
 These were a collection of books by those who were antithetical to the emperors.
 They tell of sacrifices by martyrs to freedom, especially the men who committed suicide.
-While he places no value on the Stoic theory of suicide and views suicides as ostentatious and politically useless, Tacitus often gives prominence to speeches made by those about to commit suicide, for example Cremutius Cordus' speech in Ann.
+While he places no value on the Stoic theory of suicide and views suicides as ostentatious and politically useless, Tacitus often gives prominence to speeches made by those about to commit suicide, for example Cremutius Cordus's speech in Ann.
 IV, 34–35.

 Editions

 Teubner

-In 1934-36 a Teubner edition of complete works by Tacitus (P. Cornelii Taciti libri qui supersunt) edited by Erich Koestermann was published.
-Koestermann prepared then a second edition published in 1960-70.
+In 1934–36 a Teubner edition of complete works by Tacitus (P. Cornelii Taciti libri qui supersunt) edited by Erich Koestermann was published.
+Koestermann prepared then a second edition published in 1960–70.
 It is now outdated.
-A completely new Teubner editon (with the same title) was published in 1978-83.
+A completely new Teubner edition (with the same title) was published in 1978–83.
 The most part of it (Annals, Histories and Dialogue) was edited by Heinz Heubner, with Germania edited by Alf Önnerfors and Agricola by Josef Delz.
-Yet another Teubner edition was prepared by István Borzsák and Kenneth Wellesley in 1986-92: Borzsák edited books I–VI of the Annals, and Wellesley books XI–XVI and the Histories.
+Yet another Teubner edition was prepared by István Borzsák and Kenneth Wellesley in 1986–92: Borzsák edited books I–VI of the Annals, and Wellesley books XI–XVI and the Histories.
 This edition remains unfinished, as the last volume containing the three minor opuscles was never issued.